Healthy Soils - Basics

 Potting soil refers to a manufactured product; consisting of variable amounts of materials such as peat, composted bark, sand, perlite or recycled mushroom compost - although many other ingredients can be used and the proportions vary hugely.
 Many mixes have their pH adjusted and some may contain small amounts of fertilizer.
 Despite the name, little or no actual soil is used in potting soil - in large part as it is considered too heavy (or dense) for growing many houseplants

-Take an on-line soils course or quiz
+Take an on-line soils course

 Healthy Soils (UC SAREP & San Luis Obispo)